Back to business! Launch Your New Business with 10% Off— Start Now

 Here are some other examples of Payment Service Providers:

-• PayPal: PayPal is a payment processor that allows businesses to accept payments from their customers and pay bills.
+• PayPal: PayPal is a payment processor that allows businesses to accept payments from their customers and send payments to others.

 • Stripe: Stripe is another payment processing platform that enables businesses to receive payments online.